Cell phone radiation study finds more questions than answers

 "I think it's incumbent on all consumers to pay attention to any potential adverse effects of any of the products that we rely on until more research is done," he said.

-CTIA, a trade association representing the US wireless communications industry, released a statement in response to the latest National Toxicology Program reports and said the safety of cell phone users is important to the industry.
+CTIA, a trade association representing the US wireless communications industry, said in a statement in response to the latest National Toxicology Program reports that the safety of cell phone users is important to the industry.

 "We understand that the NTP draft reports for its mice and rat studies will be put out for comment and peer review so that their significance can be assessed.
 The scientific community will consider the NTP draft reports in the context of the many other scientific studies conducted over several decades," the statement said.